PapaTutuWawa/moxxy/CONTRIBUTING.md

 ### Android Studio

-If you use Android Studio, make sure that you use version "Flamingo Canary 3", as that one comes with JDK 17 bundled, instead of JDK 11 ([See here](https://codeberg.org/moxxy/moxxy/issues/252)).
+If you use Android Studio, make sure that you use version "Flamingo Canary 3", as that one comes bundled with JDK 17, instead of JDK 11 ([See here](https://codeberg.org/moxxy/moxxy/issues/252)).
 If that is not an option, you can manually add a JDK 17 installation in Android Studio and tell the Flutter addon to use that installation instead.